BTMichalowicz/Gerry-mender/README.md

 3. Help menu - some basic instruction and user guide

 ### Objective function part (left)
-1. Check box - user can select which element will be involved to calculate redistrct result
+1. Check box - user can select which element will be involved to calculate redistrict result
 2. Slider/input text - user can use slider to adjust coefficient for each element or input the coefficient value directly
 3. Time interation - user is able to determine how long graph annealing is done
-4. Apply - collect user setting and calculate the redistrct result
+4. Apply - collect user setting and calculate the redistrict result

 ### Map part (center)
 1. Map - interactive map, eg. user can click or hover the area to see the detail information, double click current state to go district level
-2. Drop-down menu - user can select state level, distrct level and precinct levele manually
+2. Drop-down menu - user can select state level, district level and precinct levele manually
 3. R/B view - map will show the election result with red(Republican Party) and blue(Democratic Party) colors
 4. Year selection - user can select to use 2014, 2016 or 2018 election data to do redistrict